- TikTok’s overseas rise began in March, coincided with its traction-gaining in China.

 Besides Alipay and WeChat Pay, which target predominantly “overseas Chinese”, the overseas expansion attempts of Chinese companies in recent years have all, at some point, hit stumbling blocks.
 Bytedance, too, has encountered its fair share of challenges during its 3-year global expansion.
 At any rate, Tik Tok has risen above as a top-performing short video app in the overseas market.

 Cracking overseas markets

 For content-focused products, going global is never easy.
-Tik Tok is no exception: How could it gain its very first user on markets shaped by completely different culture and language?
+Tik Tok is no exception: How could it gain its very first user on markets shaped by a completely different culture and language?

 Tik Tok embarked on this task by replicating its content-centered approach in China.
 According to people familiar with Tik Tok’s development in China, Tik Tok, in the very first six months since its launch, was bent wholeheartedly on content operation.
 Specifically, everyone on its operation team was tasked with roping in internet influencers.

 Eventually, they managed to get on board around 300 internet influencers from the short video app Xiaokaxiu, Weibo, a micro blog, the lip-syncing app Musical.ly and art colleges, who were then asked by Tik Tok to create contents based on the themes it designed.
 This was basically how Tik Tok built up its initial content pool.

 The whole process involved two essential elements: scouring internet influencers who are adept at creating contents and creating appealing features.